HamzaMohibe/COM519_ImdbTvSeries/README.md

     ```

-    For this search functionality, I didn't use a new view, I used the "series.ejs" view to display the search result in the same table where all data are loaded.
-We set up the search api tv series route.
+    For this search functionality, I didn't use a new view, I used the `views/series.ejs` to display the search result in the same table where all data are loaded.
+I linked a route to the new api controller function.

     ```
         const tvseriesApiController = require("./controllers/api/serie");